Middleware

 ],

-'' => [], // Add global middleware to the main project only
+'' => [], // Add global middleware only for the main project

 ];

-super-global middleware inplugin/ai/config/middleware.php
+super global middleware inplugin/ai/config/middleware.php

-, it will also affect the main project and all plugins.
+would also affect the main project and all plugins.

-Adding Middleware to a Plugin
+Adding Middleware to a Specific Plugin

 Configure the following in config/middleware.php